philipjc/old_philipjc/_posts/2015-05-07-JavaScript-Part-1.markdown

 {% endhighlight %}

-Scope
+Scope.
 Scope defines the visibility of our variables throughout the code.
 With ES6 we have better ways of defining our scope with the let keyword, and block scope, but it is still an important feature to understand.
 The Global scope is the JavaScript top level scope, typically the window object.
 Contaminating the global scope with lots of variables is very bad, this is due to naming conflicts, overwriting and other messy stuff.
 Another down side to global variables is they are automatically added as properties to window object.
 It is good practice to contain our code keeping the scope of our variables in safe places where they cannot be contaminated.

 The window object is not bad and to be avoided, it has many useful properties we can use, finding out the url is one of them by using the location object which is a prop of window object.